devil-jackbox/telegram_bot_host/MONGODB_DEPLOYMENT.md

-# MongoDB Deployment Guide for Railway
+# MongoDB Deployment Guide for Railway.

 This guide explains how to deploy your Telegram Bot Platform with MongoDB persistence on Railway.